swag-kaust/Transform2022_SelfSupervisedDenoising/README.md

 **Data Download**

-The data utilised in this tutorial series can be downloaded from: XXXX
+The data utilised in this tutorial series can be downloaded from: https://exrcsdrive.kaust.edu.sa/exrcsdrive/index.php/s/vjjry6BZ3n3Ewei

-using the password:
+using the password: kaust

 This folder contains synthetically generated shot gathers modelled using the Hess VTI model and a post-stack seismic section of the Hess VTI model.
 The folder also contains a field data example originally downloaded from Madagascar of a post-stack